The Mac, iPad, Apple Watch and AirPods are all seeing big discounts for Black Friday

 Apple Watch Black Friday deals

 Our top pick for a smartwatch is seeing its biggest discount ever.
-The Apple Watch Series 6 is now starting as low $330 from the normal $399 price tag.
-The Series 6 boasts an always-on display, the ability to provide blood oxygen levels and even take an ECG on your wrist.
+The Apple Watch Series 6 is now starting as low as $330 from its normal $399 price tag.
+The Series 6 boasts an always-on display, the ability to provide blood oxygen levels and even take an electrocardiogram on your wrist.
 As per usual, the amount of the discount depends on the color of the Series 6.

 - Apple Watch Series 6 40mm GPS in Blue, Silver or Space Gray Aluminum ($379, originally $399; amazon.com)